aigarsdz/olden/README.md

 to set everything up in the correct way, run `npm run bootstrap`.

 When you're done making your changes to the project, run `npm run build` to copy all the necessary files to the app folder and `npm start` to test the app.
-App packaging is done using npm run `package_macos` for MacOS and `npm package_win` for Windows or `npm package` for both.
+App packaging is done using `npm run package_macos` for MacOS, `npm run package_win` for Windows and `npm rub package_linux` for linux or `npm run package` for both.

 ### Node dependencies